PascalPahlevi/PBP-Inventory-Assignment/README.md

 This class was created so to ensure that the buttons itself actually worked as seen by the use of 'onTap: () {...}' which makes it so that when the buttons are clicked, a message will pop up saying that the button was clicked.
 This message was also made so that it is placed inside a container.

+# Assignment 8

+## Explain the difference between Navigator.push() and Navigator.pushReplacement(), accompanied by examples of the correct usage of both methods!
+Navigator.push() is used to navigate from one screen to another by pushing the new screen on top of the stack.
+This allows us to still go back to previous screens.
+Navigator.pushReplacement() on the other hand is also used to navigate from one screen to another, however, it replaces the current screen in the stack with a new one.

+## Explain each layout widget in Flutter and their respective usage contexts!
+1. Container
+Usage: A versatile widget used for layout, decoration, alignment, and constraints.
+Context: It's the most basic and flexible widget used to contain other widgets, providing control over their appearance and layout properties.
+2. Row
+Usage: Arranges its children widgets horizontally in a single line.
+Context: Useful for creating horizontal layouts, such as button rows, navigation bars, or any elements that need to be placed side by side.
+3. Column
+Usage: Arranges its children widgets vertically in a single line.
+Context: Perfect for creating vertical layouts, like forms, lists, or any stacked elements.
+4. Stack
+Usage: Stacks its children widgets on top of each other.
+Context: Ideal for overlaying widgets, creating complex UIs where widgets need to overlap or be positioned at specific coordinates within the screen.
+5. ListView
+Usage: Displays a scrollable list of children widgets.
+Context: Great for long lists of data or dynamic content that exceeds the screen size, providing scrolling functionality.
+6. GridView
+Usage: Displays a scrollable grid of children widgets in rows and columns.
+Context: Perfect for arranging items in a grid layout, such as image galleries, product displays, or any structured content.
+7. Wrap
+Usage: Arranges its children widgets in multiple lines if needed.
+Context: Useful when you have a dynamic number of elements and want them to flow across lines automatically instead of overflowing the available space.
+8. Expanded
+Usage: Expands a child widget to fill the available space along the main axis in a Row, Column, or Flex.
+Context: Helps in controlling how much space a child widget takes within a layout.
+9. SizedBox
+Usage: Creates a box with a specific size or enforces specific constraints on its child widget.
+Context: Useful for adding fixed sizes or constraints to widgets, like adding spacing between elements or enforcing a certain size.
+10. ConstrainedBox
+Usage: Applies additional constraints to its child widget.
+Context: Helpful for imposing specific constraints, such as minimum and maximum sizes, on its child widget.

+##